Vyacheslav Repin: Literary career

 Some time went by before he was noticed as a writer, his exile being the main cause of this temporary anonymity.
-One of his short stories, The last hunting outing of Piotr Andreevich (La Dernière Chasse de Piotr Andreïévitch), was eventually published in Russia at the end of the 1990s in several thick literary journals, and noticed by the critics for its ‘touchy’ subject.
+One of his short stories, The last hunting outing of Piotr Andreevich ('), was eventually published in Russia at the end of the 1990s in several thick literary journals, and noticed by the critics for its ‘touchy’ subject.

 His first novel, The Stars’ Sickness or the Ripe Years of a Misanthrope (1998), written in France and soon published in Russia by a prestigious publishing house, was a major surprise for the critics: it was unusually wide-ranging (130 chapters, 1200 pages...), looked at the inner reality of the Russian culture from an unexpected distance, and, furthermore, was entirely at odds with the post-modernists who were then widely popular in Russia.

 Novy Mir, Moscow, 1999, №6.
 Critic:

-«I shall begin with what normally people finish - from the main accent: we have possibly before us one of the most interesting text and most important work of these last years...

-The Star's Sickness is a massive work.
-Compared to it, the extensive writings of these last years in Russia (Underground from Makanin, Round Dance from Utkin, the heap of words of the philologist Prorokov VGA from the last Booker list) look average narratives, and the usual ‘average Russian’ format - a short-story...